product-os/cuelang-js/README.md

 # cuelang-js

 [CUE](https://github.com/cuelang/cue) for node.js & browser using WASM.
 Supports all commands of the CUE CLI.

+- CUE: v0.3.2
+- Built with Go: 1.15.6

 ## Install